Wenjing Dai, Lan Luo, Zhen Yin*

 ABSTRACT

-In conclusion, MoO3-restricted CoMo-LDH exhibited excellent OER activity and stability in seawater electrolysis.
-The regulation of the interface by this ultrathin MoO3 layer promote the formation of CoMo-LDH as the highly active phase.
+In conclusion, MoO3-restricted CoMo-LDH exhibits excellent OER activity and stability in seawater electrolysis.
+The regulation of the interface by this ultrathin MoO3 layer promotes the formation of CoMo-LDH as the highly active phase.
 Furthermore, the in-situ formation of the MoO3 layer plays a crucial role in shielding Cl from the catalytic active interface, decelerating the corrosion rate of the catalyst.
 Collectively, this study not only developed a potent and stable catalyst for leveraging vast seawater resources in substantial hydrogen production but also revealed a mechanism for constrained dynamic surface reconstruction, thus providing valuable insights for designing efficient and robust LDH-type catalysts.